-Visual Basic has prepared the template of the Click event procedure for you, and you have to add one or more lines of code between the Sub and End Sub statements.
-In this simple program, you need to extract the values stored in the txtWidth and txtHeight controls, use them to compute the rectangle's perimeter and area, and assign the results to the txtPerimeter and txtArea controls respectively:
+Visual Basic has prepared the template of the Click event procedure for you, id you have to add one or more lines of code between the Sub and End Sub staten ints.
+In this simple program, you need to extract the values stored in the txtWi th and the results to the txtPerimeter and txtArea controls respectively:

 '''

-Private Sub cmdEvaluate_Click()

 ' Declare two floating point variables.

 Dim reWidth As Double, reHeight As Double

 ' Extract values from input TextBox controls.

 reWidth = CDbl(txtWidth.Text)

 reHeight = CDbl(txtHeight.Text)

 ' Evaluate results and assign to output text boxes.

 txtPerimeter.Text = CStr((reWidth + reHeight) 2)

 txtArea.Text = CStr(reWidth reHeight)

-End Sub

 '''